craig-corvex/DE1_Firewall_Replacement/HLD.md

 (5) we have left 2x 100G ports per SRX as spares, should we need to expand further.
 Note that the throughput of the SRX 4300 tops out at ~70 Gbps, so we shouldn't expect full line rate on all ports.

+We reserve 2 10G ports to function as the InterChassis Link (ICL), which interconnects the two firewalls.
+The ICL is used to exchange firewall state information to ensure the packet processing state of the two firewalls in the Multi-node High Availability (MNHA) cluster remain synchronized.
+The ICL links are standard 10G ports, but are not used for transit traffic (e.g. as a packet forwarding/routing link between firewall chassis).

 <img width="841" height="767" alt="FW-New_Edge drawio" src="https://github.com/user-attachments/assets/b5a119e5-d822-48a4-a62e-32831a848f7e" />